 - Mound the dip on a tray and top it with veggie trees, a pretzel fence, boiled-egg ghosts, and cracker tombstones.

-These healthy halloween party treats recipes for your Halloween this year are donated by Disney’s Family Fun.
+The above healthy halloween party treats recipes for your Halloween were donated by Disney’s Family Fun.
 Visit their site for more Halloween recipes.